 - Speak to your attorney before posting bail.
 Your lawyer can review your case and fight for lower bail or even determine if it’s likely for the charges to be dropped during your arraignment.

-You are not familiar with the legal system and it is important that you hire criminal defense attorney who will be honest with you about your case and the potential outcome.
-Too many attorneys promise unattainable results to their clients and in the end can’t come through.
+You are not familiar with the legal system and it is important that you hire a criminal defense attorney who will be honest with you about your case and the potential outcome.
+Too many attorneys promise unattainable results to their clients and in the end, can’t come through.